 The Banke National Park includes eight ecosystems, which start from sal to deciduous, savannahs, and floodplains.
 This park is also the home of the Tigers including striped hyena, giant hornbill, black stork, and ruddy mongoose was recorded for the very first time in any conservation area.
 The park played a vital role in the preservation of 8 species of mammals, 124 species of plants, 300 species of birds, and 7 species of amphibians.
 The Asiatic wild elephant populations in the Park are a delight to visitors.
 Jungle safari, forest walk, nature walk, and bird watching are the major activities that can be done in this national park.

-The National park which lies in the Terai region of far-west of Nepal was established in 1976 and later it was listed in National park in 2017.
-The park spreads over an area of 305sq.km in the vast grassland and wetlands are fed by the Syali river.
-This park is more peaceful and silent since very few tourists go for the activities
+The National Park which lies in the Terai region of the far-west of Nepal was established in 1976 and later it was listed as a National park in 2017.
+The park spreads over an area of 305sq.km in the vast grassland and wetlands are fed by the Syali River.
+This park is more peaceful and silent since very few tourists go for the activities.